 Summer Institute Participant Resources

-Welcome to the Sixteenth Annual Fordham Law Summer Institute!
+Welcome to the Seventeenth Annual Fordham Law Summer Institute!

 The Participant Resources webpage contains a range of information to help you prepare for this program and your stay in New York City.

 The Summer Institute has been designed to give you an overview of the U.S. legal system and some of the most important areas of substantive law for global lawyers today.
-As you will see from the program schedule, you will be learning from some of the country’s leading legal academics and practitioners.
+As you will see from the program schedule, the tentative version of which is available below, you will be learning from some of the country’s leading legal academics and practitioners.

 New York is a wonderful city, and we encourage you to take full advantage of the social and cultural activities that are available here.
 We stand ready to help ensure that your visit will be an outstanding professional and personal experience – one that you will remember forever.